Student visa for study in Japan

 Copy of photo page of passport.

 Copy of your high school graduation certificate or equivalent, or diploma/degree, from your institution of highest completed education.
+Minimum junior high school graduation for a student visa.

 (Please note that for studies of less than 6 months for most countries, a student visa is not required (however you will not be able to work part-time)).

-Please send an inquiry to get personalised advice, and make everything less confusing, ensuring you do not miss anything, as the process is strict!
+Please send an inquiry to get personalised advice and make everything less confusing, ensuring you do not miss anything; as the process is strict!

 Applications for student visas take approximately 6 months to go through the school and immigration; so you must begin to apply as soon as possible.
 It is recommended to begin at least 10 months in advance; as schools are filling up faster each year.